phetsims/qa/documentation/qa-book.md

 #### Test 9: Examples (Client Requests)

-*Approximate time:* varies depending on the number of requests, Only on one random platform
+*Approximate time:* Varies depending on the number of requests, Only on one random platform

 *What?*
-* Guide found in the Wrapper Index.
+* Examples link is in the Wrapper Index.

 *How?*
 Using the Studio Wrapper: